Categorical Representations of Continuous Domains and Continuous L-Domains Based on Closure Spaces: Category equivalence

-Then $\Theta_1=\Theta_2$, and hence $\mathcal{G}$ is faithful. \end{proof} So far, we have established the equivalence between the category of $\mathbb{F}$-augmented generalized closure spaces and that of continuous domains.
+it follows that $\Theta_1=\Theta_2$, and hence $\mathcal{G}$ is faithful. \end{proof} So far, we have established the equivalence between the category of $\mathbb{F}$-augmented generalized closure spaces and that of continuous domains.
 This result suggests a novel approach to representing continuous domains by means of closure spaces.

-It is worthy noting that the category~${\bf LD}$ of continuous $L$-domains and the category~${\bf BCD}$ of continuous bounded complete domains are two full subcategories of ${\bf FGC}$.
-Then based on Theorems~\ref{t3.24} and~\ref{t3.27}, we have \begin{enumerate}[(1)] \item ${\bf LFGC}$ and ${\bf LD}$ are categorically equivalent, and \item ${\bf CFGC}$ and ${\bf BCD}$ are categorically equivalent. \end{enumerate} Consequently, both ${\bf LFGC}$ and ${\bf CFGC}$ are Cartesian closed categories.
+It is worth noting that the category~${\bf LD}$ of continuous $L$-domains and the category~${\bf BCD}$ of continuous bounded-complete domains are two full subcategories of ${\bf FGC}$.
+Then based on Theorems~\ref{t3.24} and~\ref{t3.27}, we have (1) ${\bf LFGC}$ and ${\bf LD}$ are categorically equivalent, and (2) ${\bf CFGC}$ and ${\bf BCD}$ are categorically equivalent.
+Consequently, both ${\bf LFGC}$ and ${\bf CFGC}$ are Cartesian closed categories.